Gina-Lisa Lohfink: Other work

 In 2009, Lohfink founded Ginalisa Eyewear, a brand of sunglasses.

 In 2010, she released her debut single, "Alles Klar".

 In 2012, she was the face of Venus, an erotic fair, promoting safer sex.

 Legal issues

 In January 2016, Lohfink was ordered to pay a €24,000 fine, when the Amtsgericht Tiergarten court in Berlin ruled that she had falsely accused two men of raping her, after a video of a sexual encounter with them surfaced on the Internet.
-Lohfink appealed the decision, but to no avail.
+Lohfink appealed the decision, unsuccessfully.